obistack/ksubmit/README_PYINSTALLER.md

-# Building ksub as a Single Executable with PyInstaller
+# Building ksubmit as a Single Executable with PyInstaller

-This guide explains how to build ksub as a single executable that supports all shorthand commands (krun, kstat, etc.) on all major platforms.
+This guide explains how to build ksubmit as a single executable that supports all shorthand commands (krun, kstat, etc.) on all major platforms.

 ## Prerequisites